shivassg/canvas-php/README.md

-# Canvas Application created using HTML CSS JS JQuery PHP
+# Canvas Application created using HTML CSS Bootsrap JS JQuery PHP

 To be updated...